Lisa Carlsen (basketball): Early life and education

 Carlson is from Earling, Iowa.
 She attended Northwest Missouri State University where she played college basketball and was a named all-conference four times.
 She was named 1992 Champion NCAA Female Athlete of the Year after her senior year.
 She also played college softball where she earned all-conference and all-region accolades.
 She earned a bachelor's degree in 1992 and a master's degree in 1994 from Northwest Missouri State.
-She played basketball professionally in the Women's American Basketball Association for three seasons with the Nebraska Express.
+She played basketball professionally in the Women's Basketball Association for three seasons with the Nebraska Express.

 Coaching career

 Prior to coaching basketball, she was a softball coach at St. Mary (Neb.) from 1994 to 1997 where she was the Midlands Collegiate Athletic Conference Coach of the Year twice.
 At Wayne State College (Neb.) she was the softball head coach and an assistant volleyball coach from 1997 to 1998.
 Her overall record as a softball coach was 120–51.

 Her first job as a basketball coach was in 1998 as an assistant at Omaha then in NCAA Division II.
 She was promoted to head coach in 2000 where she remained for four seasons with a record of 36–75.